Friday, March 25, 2016

 Flavours and fun, Americans Vs Canadians

-The diminutive, and very patient, abuelita Angelita prepared to teach a roomful of strangers the intricate procedure for creating Mole de Oaxaca, that delicious Mexican sauce created from spicy chilies, and fragrant cinnamon and luscious dark chocolate.
+The diminutive and very patient Abuelita Angelita prepared to teach a roomful of strangers the intricate procedure for creating Mole de Oaxaca, that delicious Mexican sauce made from spicy chilies, fragrant cinnamon, and luscious dark chocolate.

-But she didn’t count on what can happen when three Americans from Minnesota met up with three Canadians from British Columbia: a lot of laughter and noise, and inattention to our teacher.
-We were such bad, bad students!
+But she didn’t count on what could happen when three Americans from Minnesota met up with three Canadians from British Columbia: a lot of laughter and noise, and inattention to our teacher.
+We were bad, bad students!

-Angelita’s two older grandsons are busy with advanced education; one studying international business, and the other is in seminary school.
+Angelita’s two older grandsons are pursuing advanced education; one is studying international business, and the other is in seminary.

 Angelita, Christy Dix, Alejandro

-Those of you that frequent Isla Mujeres probably know some of her island family members.
-Daughter-in-law Christy Dix owns On Target Language Services, specializing in language boot camp for both Spanish and English speaking students.
-Angelita’s older son Carlos works at the IxChel Condo Hotel, and youngest son Jacky has recently started his own business Jacky Miquel Construction and Remodeling.
+Those of you who frequent Isla Mujeres probably know some of her island family members.
+Daughter-in-law Christy Dix owns On Target Language Services, specializing in language boot camps for both Spanish and English-speaking students.
+Angelita’s older son, Carlos, works at the IxChel Condo Hotel, and her youngest son, Jacky, has recently started his own business, Jacky Miquel Construction and Remodeling.

 Tim, Curt, Deanne, and Denise